gmathez/Project_ADA_2018_Bruttin_Mathez_Petitpierre/README.md

 The database are in CSV and can be easily use in our computer because of its relatively small size.

-## A list of internal milestones up until project milestone 2
+## List of internal milestones up until project milestone 2
-* Check which fraction of the ingredients contains complete or almost complete raw nutritional data (nutrients, fats, etc.)
+* Check which fraction of the ingredients contains complete or almost complete raw nutritional data (nutrients, fats, etc.) ✓
 * Check which fraction of the products from the database already have a Nutri-score and check if the latter seems coherent with the Nutri-score’s official computation criteria.
-Adapt our formula accordingly.
+Adapt our formula accordingly ✓
-* Gather informations about nutritional recommendations in order to establish new computation criteria.
+* Gather informations about nutritional recommendations in order to establish new computation criteria ✓
-* Try to enrich and complete the data in regard with similar products (nearest neighbours).
+* Try to enrich and complete the data in regard with similar products ✓
-* Treat the issue of very incomplete products within the data set.
+* Treat the issue of very incomplete products within the data set ✓

+## List of internal milestones up until poster presentation
+### User interface design
+* Develop an interface, so that the user can enter the aliments he eats into the program
+* For missing information, the user must be able to choose either to enter the data himself/herself, or to use the automatic reconstruction of the data by the closest foods at category level, or to use the automatic data query of the US Department of Agriculture
+* The interface must allow the user to enter the quantities consumed, for each food
+* The interface must optionally allow the user to indicate the period over which he/she has consumed these foods (snacks, meals, days, etc.)
+### Algorithm
+*
+### Information design
+* The interface must present the user with the quantities of nutrients he/she has consumed
+* The user must receive an indicative assessment of the nutritional quality of his/her food (expanded Nutri-score)
+* (if enough time) The program must indicate to the user the main problems of his diet.
+Insufficient nutrients must be indicated
+* (if enough time) The user should receive suggestions for foods that could help to fill nutritional gaps
+### Collect information for the poster
+* Test the program with a volunteer and keep this test as a case study for using the program
+* Extract the information and charts necessary for the poster
+### Creation of the poster and presentation
+* Create the poster and print it
+* Prepare for the oral presentation
+* Present the poster (21/22/23 Jan.)

-## Questions for TAa
+## Questions for TAs
 Nothing at this moment